pegwymonie/okra/README.md

      * This check should be make outside of the flow of the normal round, as not to disrupt the game flow.
      * Some GM's might request all of these learning opportunities be noted and handled after rounds.

+Health:
+* Each attribute has its own health/resource pool.
+  * Three times the attribute value.
+* Falling below half the maximum value imposes a -2 on all actions using that attribute
+* Falling below zero adds a further -2 to all actions regardless of the attribute being used.
+    * Actions can no longer spend this attribute
+    * Total of -4 for actions using the attribute
+* Falling below half the negative maximum value causes you to lose complete control of the attribute, typically rendering you unconscious or otherwise unable to act.
+* Falling to negative your maximum value causes you to lost function of that attribute.
+You begin Dying.
+See Dying.

 # Mechanics